 Has your organisation applied the Essential Eight?

 Help is at hand.
 The Strategies to Mitigate Cyber Security Incidents is a prioritised list of mitigation strategies to assist organisations in protecting their systems against a range of cyber threats.
 The mitigation strategies can be customised based on your organisation’s risk profile and the cyber threats that you are most concerned about.

-While no single mitigation strategy is guaranteed to prevent cyber security incidents, all organisations are recommended to implement the eight essential mitigation strategies as a baseline.
-This baseline, known as the Essential Eight, makes it much harder for adversaries to compromise your systems.
+While no set of mitigation strategies are guaranteed to protect against all cyber threats, organisations are recommended to implement eight essential mitigation strategies as a baseline.
+This baseline, known as the Essential Eight, makes it much harder for adversaries to compromise systems.

 The Australian Government Information Security Manual is a cyber security framework that organisations can apply to protect their systems and data from cyber threats.
 The advice in the Strategies to Mitigate Cyber Security Incidents, along with its Essential Eight, complements this framework.